tiliajs/tilia/website/src/pages/docs.md

 ### batch

 Group multiple updates to prevent redundant notifications.
 This can be required for managing complex update cycles—such as in games—where atomic state changes are essential.

-**💡 Pro tip** `batch` is not required in a `computed` or `observe` where notifications are already blocked. {.pro}
+**💡 Pro tip** `batch` is not required in `computed`, `source` or `observe` where notifications are already blocked. {.pro}

 ```typescript
 import { batch } from "tilia";